chemzqm/list-render/Readme.md

 ### .renderRange(start, [end])

-  Empty the exist list, and render the specific range of internal data array (no option.limit restrict)
+  Empty the exist list, and render the specific range of internal data array (no option.limit restrict, end is exclude)

 ### .filterData(field, val | function)